thedude0606/manusoptions/PROGRESS.md

 ## Next Steps

 1.  **Push all updated code and documentation files (`PROGRESS.md`, `TODO.md`, `DECISIONS.md`, `technical_analysis.py`, `dashboard_app.py`) to the GitHub repository.**
-2.  **Notify user of the progress, including the successful integration of technical analysis into the dashboard, the fix for the reported syntax error, and the push of these updates.**
+2.  **Notify user of the progress, including the successful integration of technical analysis into the dashboard, the fixes for all reported syntax errors, and the push of these updates.**
 3.  **Address known issues, particularly FVG display and enhanced error handling in the UI.**
 4.  **Begin work on user customization for TA parameters.**
 5.  **Continue with Phase 2: Options Recommendation Platform Features** as outlined in `TODO.md` (if applicable after addressing immediate enhancements).